-- No hydrogen production at all, only a cable connection to the land, as is the case with conventional offshore wind.
-Potential grid constraint issues would need to be explored. - b) Onshore hydrogen production at suitable locations (mostly likely at Whitehaven Harbour) with a cable bringing electrical energy to the onshore electrolyser.
-Hydrogen produced here would initially be distributed by road tanker, and later by rail, gas grid, and ship. - c) Offshore hydrogen production with a subsea hydrogen pipeline to shore; the pipeline may be able to act as storage and as a distribution medium. - d) Offshore hydrogen production using ships for storage and distribution; distribution directly to shore but potentially throughout the Irish Sea. - e) A phased or combined approach of the above.
+- Onshore hydrogen production at suitable locations (mostly likely at Whitehaven Harbour) with a cable bringing electrical energy to the onshore electrolyser.
+Hydrogen produced here would initially be distributed by road tanker, and later by - rail, gas grid, and ship.
+Offshore hydrogen production with a subsea hydrogen pipeline to shore; the pipeline may be able to act as storage and as a distribution medium. - Offshore hydrogen production using ships for storage and distribution; distribution directly to shore but potentially throughout the Irish Sea. - A phased or combined approach of the above.